ayoayco/blog/_posts/2021-11-08-weekly-review-13.md

 Wouldn't it be great if we all have someone who pushes us into achieving our full potential?
 I can't count how many friends I've heard they need a mentor.

-But lately I feel like this concept has been blown out... partly by those who make a living out of it, and most of us are left out looking for person/s who will finally help us achieve our goals.<!--more-->
+But lately I feel like this concept has been blown out... partly by those who make a living out of it, and now most of us are left looking for person/s who will finally help us achieve our goals.<!--more-->

 Many are now left paralyzed.